deatwisedog/ignite-lx/README.md

 1.)
 What is Ignite-LX

-	Ignite-LX is a free disaster recovery script framework which enables you to recovery a you Linux Box.
+	Ignite-LX is a free disaster recovery script framework which allows you to recovery a you Linux Box.
 This toolset is based on the ideas from HP-UX Ignit-UX.
 	The latest version is available in GitHub repo: https://github.com/deatwisedog/ignite-lx